-Important questions for Class 10 Maths Chapter 9 Some Applications of Trigonometry are provided here for the board exams of 2021 based on the new pattern of CBSE and are as per the revised 2021 syllabus.
-Students who are preparing CBSE-2021 Maths exam are advised to practice these important questions of Some Applications of Trigonometry For Class 10.
+Important questions for Class 10 Maths Chapter 9 Some Applications of Trigonometry are provided here for the board exams preparation.
+The questions are based on the new pattern of CBSE and are as per the revised 2021 syllabus.
+Students who are preparing CBSE 2021 Maths exam are advised to practice these important questions of Some Applications of Trigonometry For Class 10.
 Solving these questions will help students to score high marks in the questions asked from this chapter.

-Trigonometry has more applications in our daily existence and hence, the chapter is not only important for the board exam but also useful in many other fields.
+Trigonometry has more applications in our daily existence, and hence, the chapter is not only important for the board exam but also useful in many other fields.
 Most of the questions from this chapter are also asked in the competitive exams such as JEE etc.

 Q.1: The shadow of a tower standing on level ground is found to be 40 m longer when the Sun’s altitude is 30° than when it is 60°.
 Find the height of the tower.